Life of Pi (film): Plot

-Pi fashions a small raft which he tethers to the lifeboat to be safe from Richard Parker.
+Pi fashions a small raft, which he tethers to the lifeboat to be safe from Richard Parker.
 His moral code is against killing, but he begins fishing, enabling him to sustain the tiger.
 When the tiger jumps into the sea to hunt for fish and swims toward Pi, he considers letting him drown but ultimately helps him into the boat.
 One night, a humpback whale destroys the raft and its supplies.
 Pi trains Richard Parker to accept him in the boat and realizes that caring for the tiger is helping to keep himself alive.

 Weeks later, they encounter a floating island.
 It is a lush jungle of edible plants, freshwater pools and a large population of meerkats, enabling Pi and Richard Parker to eat, drink and regain strength.
-At night, the island transforms into a hostile environment.
+At night the island transforms into a hostile environment.
 Richard Parker retreats to the lifeboat while Pi and the meerkats sleep in the trees; the water pools turn acidic.
 Pi deduces that the island is carnivorous after finding a human tooth embedded in a flower.

-Pi and Richard Parker leave the island, reaching Mexico after over 200 days at sea.
+Pi and Richard Parker leave the island, reaching Mexico after more than 200 days at sea.
 Pi is heartbroken that Richard Parker does not acknowledge him before disappearing into the jungle.
-While he recovers in a hospital, insurance agents for the Japanese freighter company interview him, but do not believe his story and ask what really happened, specifically concerning why the ship sank.
+While he recovers in a hospital in 1978, insurance agents for the Japanese freighter company interview him but do not believe his story and ask what really happened, specifically concerning why the ship sank.

-So Pi retells the story, in which the animals are replaced by humans: his mother for the orangutan, an amiable Buddhist sailor for the zebra, the ship's brutish cook for the hyena, and Pi himself for Richard Parker.
+Pi retells the story, in which the animals are replaced by humans: his mother for the orangutan, an amiable Buddhist sailor for the zebra, the ship's brutish cook for the hyena, and Pi himself for Richard Parker.
 The cook kills the sailor and feeds on his flesh.
 He then kills Pi's mother, after which Pi kills him and uses his remains as food and fish bait.
 The insurance agents are dissatisfied with this story but leave without questioning him further.

 When the writer recognizes the animal story may be an allegory for the human story, Pi says that it does not matter which story is true because his family died either way, and neither story provides the explanation the insurance company wanted.
-He asks which story the author prefers, and the author chooses the first, to which Pi replies, "and so it goes with God".
+He asks which story the author prefers, and the author chooses the former, to which Pi replies, "and so it goes with God".
 Glancing at a copy of the insurance report, the writer reads that Pi survived his adventure "in the company of an adult Bengal tiger".